Akihiko-Fuji/Akihiko-Fuji/README.md

 ---

-## Other Areas of Experience
+## Additional Experience

 ### Product Design
 One of my product designs received the **Good Design Award** in Japan.

 ### Building & Construction
-I have also been involved in architecture-related work, including **administrative coordination**, **legal compliance**, and **project management**.
+I have also worked in architecture-related contexts, including **administrative coordination**, **legal compliance**, and **project management**.

 ### Chemistry
 I studied **applied chemistry** in college, with a focus on **carbon nanotube synthesis**.

 ---

-## Beyond Engineering
+## Beyond Work

 ### Photography
 Photography has been one of my passions for nearly 30 years.
-I have held solo exhibitions and also worked on film developing and darkroom printing myself.
+I have held solo exhibitions and have also developed and printed photographs in my own darkroom.

 I am especially interested in unusual and industrial optics, including:

 - X-ray lenses
-- oscilloscope lenses
+- Oscilloscope lenses
-- high-speed camera lenses
+- High-speed camera lenses
-- cinema lenses
+- Cinema lenses
-- line-scan lenses
+- Line-scan lenses
-- projector lenses
+- Projector lenses
-- enlarging lenses
+- Enlarging lenses

-I enjoy the challenge of working with lenses that often have no autofocus, and sometimes not even a focus ring or aperture control.
+I enjoy working with lenses that often have no autofocus, and sometimes not even a focus ring or aperture control.

 ### Making & Prototyping
 I also enjoy hands-on making and prototyping in my home workshop, including painting, metalworking, soldering, and other fabrication work.